 When tissue doesn’t get the oxygen it needs, this is called ischemia.
 Angina is usually caused by myocardial ischemia (not enough oxygen in the heart muscle).
 This isn’t the same as myocardial infarction (heart attack).
 Infarction means permanent cell death caused by long-lasting and severe ischemia.
 In angina, the cells aren’t usually so starved of oxygen that they die.
 This is why rest or medication is usually effective in relieving the pain.

 Heart attacks are normally brought on by events that completely block blood flow in a coronary artery.
 These events may include travelling blood clots or peeling off of fatty plaques inside the arteries.
 In angina, there’s no sudden blockage, but the artery has become so narrow that it cannot carry the blood needed to handle the demands of strenuous exercise.
 This usually means it has narrowed to less than half of its original width.
 It follows that people who suffer from angina are at higher risk of heart attack.
+For unknown reasons, angina seems to have a better prognosis in women than in men.

 Risk factors for angina are basically the same as risk factors for coronary artery disease.
 They include: